StorytellerCZ/meteor-ssl/README.md

 https://localhost:443
 ```

-This is why you are encouraged to use the default SSL port *443* so you can open:
+This is why you are encouraged to use the default SSL port *443* so that you can open:

 ```sh
 https://localhost
 ```

-To Revert the effects caused by running sudo, run this command:
+To revert the effects caused by running sudo, run this command:

 ```sh
 sudo chown -Rh <username> .meteor/local